ronnyreinhold/whatsapp-bot2/README.md

 To add more commands, edit bot.js file.

 ### TO-DO
-- [ ] Implement more bot commands
+- [ ] Implement more bot commands.
-- [ ] Integrate with artificial intelligence
+- [ ] Integrate with artificial intelligence.
-- [ ] Translate all code comments to English
+- [ ] Translate all code comments to English.
 - [x] Implement Stock Market Info.
+- [x] Create Dockerfile.

 ### ~~Known Issues~~
 ~~You can't start Chromium as root user on Linux, it gives a Sandbox error.~~